solliancenet/FoundationaLLM_Copilot_Workshop/Lab4/readme.md

 In this lab, we will explore the process of creating a new `datasource` with access to multiple documents and then using the `embedding` and  `vectorization` process and pipeline to create indexes in `Azure AI Search`.

+> [!NOTE]
+> To start this lab, the presenter will go through a demonstration of invoking an embedding and vectorization of documents in an Azure storage account and explain all the options available through the Management Portal and through the API using POSTMAN.
+The attendees will then be asked to perform all the tasks in the lab guide.

 ### Task 1: Create a new Datasource

 By January 31st 2025, the Management portal in FoundationaLLM will have the capability to create a new datasource and upload multiple documents to the storage account using the user interface.